machine-learning-glossary/glossary/jekyll/content/about.md

 The source material for Machine Learning Glossary is on [Github](https://github.com/machine-learning-glossary/glossary).
-We welcome improvements to existing terms as well as the addition of new terms/ You can also click on the *Edit this page on Github* link on the footer of any page on this website to directly suggest additions.
+We welcome improvements to existing terms as well as the addition of new terms.

+At the top of each page, there are links to *Edit this page* or *Report an issue*.
+You will need a Github account to suggest edits or create issues.